pivotal-cf/docs-service-backup/index.html.md

 <a id="backup-destinations"></a>
 ### Backup destinations

 Service Backup supports S3 (AWS, Ceph s3, Swift w/ S3 compatibility module), Azure blobstore, and SCP.
-To change the backup destination change the manifest `destination` value:
+To change the backup destination change the manifest `destinations` value:

 <a id="s3"></a>
 #### S3